bartlettroscoe/bssw.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for files displayed on bssw.io site

-*Click "Write" above and remove comment mergers to see checklist items*
+*Click "Write" above and remove comment markers to see checklist items*

 <!-- REMOVE THIS COMMENT MARKER IF USING BELOW CHECKLIST
 TODO: Fill in!